Sync your Exchange GAL with

 - Fast incremental updates.

-Epicenter Server requires Exchange 2003 to Exchange 2010 on the server and Outlook 2003 to Outlook 2010 on the client where Epicenter Server is running.
-End users can use any client supporting Microsoft Exchange, including smartphones, Outlook, Outlook and Web Access.
+Epicenter Server requires Exchange 2010 to Exchange 2016 on the server and Outlook 2010 to Outlook 2016 on the system where Epicenter Server is running.
+End users can use any client supporting Microsoft Exchange, including smartphones, tablets, Outlook, and Outlook Web Access (OWA).

 Epicenter Server supports the following sources for the address book to distribute: